Dargh-Lenoule/Dargh-Lenoule/README.md

 - 👋 I don't know what the fuck i am doing
 - 👀 I’m not interested in anything other than games (yes i am but i won't talk about it)
-- 🌱 I’m currently learning how to socialize
+- 🌱 I’m currently learning breathing
-- 👬 I’m looking to collaborate on- **No i don't.**
+- 👬 I am scared of people
 - 💞️ If you want me to like you, show me some cool digital tools :)
-- 📫 How to reach me - here's my email: leprinceofdarkness@gmail.com
+- 📫 How to reach me - here's my email: pandemonium@duck.com

 ***